 The above describes the absence of strategy and definitely the void of consistent strategy execution.
 Stop WHACKING – get back to working strategically.
 Pick one place to start and commit to turning that area around.
 Don’t confuse emergencies with priorities.

 It’s not easy to remove yourself from your business and get perspective to make changes.
 Ask for help!
-If you’re drowning, it’s really difficult to build our own life raft.
+If you’re drowning, it’s really difficult to build your own life raft.

 If you need more help building strategy and execution – Sales Process and your Sales Playbook, contact us to talk about how and where we can get you moving.
 Schedule your session to let us get to know your business.